Yutsuten/mpv-osc-modern/README.md

 Config file locates at "\~\~/script-opts/osc.conf".
 Supported options are listed below.

 ```
 showwindowed=yes/no             -- show OSC when windowed?
 showfullscreen=yes/no           -- show OSC when fullscreen?
 scalewindowed=1                 -- scaling of the controller when windowed
 scalefullscreen=1               -- scaling of the controller when fullscreen
 scaleforcedwindow=2             -- scaling when rendered on a forced window
 vidscale=yes/no                 -- scale the controller with the video?
 hidetimeout=1000                -- duration in ms until the OSC hides if no mouse movement. enforced non-negative for the user but internally negative is 'always-on'.
 fadeduration=500                -- duration of fade out in ms 0=no fade
 minmousemove=3                  -- minimum amount of pixels the mouse has to move between ticks to make the OSC show up
 iamaprogrammer=yes/no           -- use native mpv values and disable OSC internal track list management (and some functions that depend on it)
 font='mpv-osd-symbols'          -- default osc font
 seekrange=yes/no                -- show seekrange overlay
 seekrangealpha=128              -- transparency of seekranges
 seekbarkeyframes=yes/no         -- use keyframes when dragging the seekbar
 title='${media-title}'          -- string compatible with property-expansion to be shown as OSC title
 showtitle=yes/no                -- show title and no hide timeout on pause
 timetotal=yes/no                -- display total time instead of remaining time?
+timems=yes/no,                  -- display timecodes with milliseconds
 visibility=auto/yes/no          -- only used at init to set visibility_mode(...)
 windowcontrols=auto/yes/no      -- whether to show window controls
 volumecontrol=yes/no            -- whether to show mute button and volumne slider
 processvolume=yes/no            -- volume bar show processd volume
 language=eng/chs                -- eng=English chs=Chinese
+thumbpad = 4,                   -- thumbnail border size
 ```

 # Thumbnails